 Make the lessons yours.

-I spoke at a conference a few weeks ago, and a teacher told me that she has students uses green (for “go”) with verbs.
+Second, as you work with grammar, you’ll find more pieces that work with your community of learners.
+For instance, I spoke at a conference a few weeks ago, and a teacher told me that she has students uses green (for “go”) with verbs.
 She has other color-coding methods, and she’s found great success with this.
+Perfect!

+The overall message, no matter how you develop grammar exercises for middle school: You can make grammar lessons yours.
 Look for what your students learn from.
 Find what resonates with a class.
 Discovering what “clicks” might take experimentation.
-More than likely, a combination of direct instruction, hands-on activities, and fun exercises will be the ticket.
+More than likely, a combination of direct instruction, hands-on activities, and grammar sorts will be the ticket.

 Explain the why.

 Grammar exists on standardized tests.
 College professors aren’t especially cruel, but the expectation for college is that students will be able to write and communicate effectively.
 A knowledge of language helps students achieve these goals.
+Finally, future lawyers and business people need a depth knowledge of ways to communicate.
 When teachers approach literacy and writing in a variety of ways, they are setting students up for success.

 Provide direct instruction.